• Skip to primary navigation

 Almond Thyme Savoury Sweet Potato Muffins (WFPB, GF)

-Jump to Recipe Print Recipe
+Jump to Recipe Watch Video

 This post may contain affiliate links.
-Please see our privacy policy page for details.
+Please see my full disclosure for details

 These Almond Thyme Savoury Sweet Potato Muffins make a delicious, fibre-rich breakfast, snack or side.
 Made with simple whole-food ingredients and no added sugars, they are naturally oil-free, paleo-friendly, gluten-free and plant-based.